almacro/docker-recipes/vnc/README.md

 These dependencies are installed in the container build.
 This iteration of the build uses the Squid proxy [recipe](../squid/README.md).

-Follow the Squid recipe pattern and Build the container with
+Follow the Squid recipe pattern and build the container with

 ```
 docker build \